Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 I finished 3 dance courses.
 Beginner LA salsa, intermediate LA salsa, and beginner Cabana.
 I tried one course of bachata and twice west coast swing, but I never got good at it.

 Salsa is fun, fast and there is a bigger room for errors.
 Salsa chicks are also more forgiving.
-You are totally fine with let’s say 6 moves, that you mix together.
+You are totally fine with let’s say 6 moves, that you mix.
 Then it is just about smiling and having fun.

 Those times are gone.
 Going to clubs just to practice salsa is a waste of time and I cannot improve myself solo without a dance partner.
 Going to courses is again a waste of money because a three-month course costs about 50USD.